 Skills include head tilt-chin lift, compressions and breaths according to the 2010 updated guidelines.
 This course is ideal for community members, as well as organizations such as Boy Scouts, Girl Scouts, churches and schools.
 This is not the required course for those in health care.
 Registration includes a face mask valve, student manual and a provider card.
 Certification is valid for two years.

 For employers or others required by OSHA to provide first aid or Bloodborne Pathgen Training, PA College provides convenient training at your location or ours.
-For more information regarding this course or to register, contact the AHA Training Center at 717-544-5184 or send us an email.
+For more information regarding this course or to register, contact the AHA Training Center by sending us an email.

 Is the American Heart Association CPR the same as American Red Cross CPR?

 No. While both certifications cover similar content, they differ slightly.
 Most health care organizations prefer that their employees hold one type certificate over the other, so be sure to check with your employer.
 As an accredited AHA training center, PA College teaches with the AHA curriculum.